sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 Follow along as we complete our first user story using TDD.

-You should have [created a Django project called time_api](0001_GettingStarted.md) before continuing.

 ---

 ## As a user I want to receive the current UTC time so I can ensure my clock is correct